 - When you need to put your site in maintenance mode

 What Causes the “Briefly Unavailable for Scheduled Maintenance” Error in WordPress?

 During an update, WordPress places your site in maintenance mode.
 In this mode, your site cannot be accessed and the “briefly unavailable” message is displayed.
 WordPress does this as a safety measure to protect your site and to preserve user experience.

 Normally, this message is only displayed for a few seconds.
 When the update completes, your site is taken out of maintenance mode and the message goes away.
 Thus, when it works as intended, this message is not an error.

 Sometimes, however, WordPress update does not complete successfully (often because the server timed out).
 This means the update script does not execute to the point where it takes your WordPress sites out of maintenance mode, so you continue to see this message.
-This is when it becomes an error.
+This is when it becomes a maintenance mode error.

 Steps to Solve Briefly Unavailable for Scheduled Maintenance Error

 Quick fix for the “Briefly unavailable for scheduled maintenance.
 Check back in a minute” message involves 2 steps.

-1) Manually update WordPress to complete the failed update, and
+1) Manually update WordPress installation to complete the failed update, and

 2) Remove WordPress from maintenance mode.